Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 They pointed their 85-foot radio telescope at the star Epsilon Eridani, about 10.5 light-years from Earth.
 Immediately they picked up a radio signal beating at a perfectly regular 8 times a second – there was huge excitement in the telescope’s control room.

-Gossip about the excitement at the observatory reached the ears of a local newspaper, and a reporter phoned Drake, who was not in a position to give definite answers to any of the questions.
+Gossip about a hullabaloo at the observatory reached the ears of a local newspaper, and a reporter phoned Drake, who was not in a position to give definite answers to any of the questions.
 He could neither confirm nor deny that they had detected a signal from aliens.
 He said more work was needed.

 One thing is certain.
-If the search for extraterrestrial life Drake helped found ever does detect another civilization in the depths of space, it will profoundly change – it is hard to imagine just how profoundly – our feelings about the place of human beings and our planet in the cosmos.
+If the search for extraterrestrial life ever does detect another civilization in the depths of space, it will totally change – it is hard to imagine just how dramatically – our feelings about the place of human beings and our planet in the cosmos.

 Drake’s first wife was the composer Elizabeth Bell, with whom he had three sons: Paul became a photographer, and Stephen and Richard both became musicians.
 Drake met his second wife Amahl at Cornell.
 They have two daughters: Nadia, who became a science journalist; and Leila, who became a ballet dancer.